Manyagoyal11/CPByte-Student-Portal/README.md

-# CPBYTE Student Portal
+# 🚀 CPBYTE Student Portal

+> 👩‍💻 Developed as part of a team project under CPBYTE organization

+---

-## 🚀 About Project
+## 📌 About Project

-A full-stack student portal built for managing student activities, attendance, and performance.
+A full-stack student portal designed to manage student activities, attendance, and overall performance efficiently.

+---

 ## 💡 My Contribution

-* Worked on **Leaderboard module**
+* Worked on the **Leaderboard Module**
 * Implemented:

-  * Pagination in leaderboard
+  * Pagination for efficient data handling
-  * Ranking system
+  * Ranking system for students
-  * Performance improvements
+  * Performance optimizations for faster loading

+---

 ## 🛠️ Tech Stack